 The sounds of fall wouldn’t be complete without the chirping of crickets.
 They go primarily unheard until late summer and fall, but their familiar chirps are everywhere from then on.
 Why then?
 It’s mating season, and the chirps are from males calling to females.
 They produce their sounds by rubbing their upper wings against their lower ones.

 Female crickets can be easily identified by their long ovipositor (egg-laying organ), which projects from the rear of their abdomen.
 You’ll notice two shorter projections coming from there, too.
 They’re sensory organs called cerci, and both sexes have them.
 After mating, females deposit their eggs in the soil, where they’ll hatch in the spring.
-Young crickets look much like their parents, except they’re smaller and without wings.
+Young crickets look like their parents, except they’re smaller and without wings.
 They molt several times over the summer as they grow to adult size.
 Their wings are fully developed by the time they’re adults.

 Crickets are nocturnal and omnivorous.
-They feed on seeds, grains, flowers, leaves, small fruits, and some species eat meat, such as ladybugs and insect larvae.
-Their foraging causes no damage to speak of and they’re harmless to humans.
+They feed on seeds, grains, flowers, leaves, and small fruits, and some species eat meat, such as ladybugs and insect larvae.
+Their foraging causes no damage to speak of, and they’re harmless to humans.
 They may bite in self-defense, but when they do, it rarely even breaks the skin.

 House Crickets inhabit the eastern half of the US.
 Despite their name, they’re found predominantly outdoors.
-Like Field Crickets they’re attracted to light.
+Like Field Crickets, they’re attracted to light.
 They’re thought to be native to southeastern Asia.

 SNOWY TREE CRICKET